128technology/docs/docs/plugin_ipsec_client.md

 * `service-route`'s to route the traffic through the tunnels

 ### Profiles
 The `router > ipsec-profile`'s are reusable IPsec settings that can be used across multiple nodes in a router and multiple IPsec endpoint `remote`s.
-The table below represents the most common configuration elements for a valid ipsec profile
+The table below represents the most common configuration elements for a valid ipsec profile.

 ```
 router